 What is water conservation and why is it important?

-Although most of the earth is covered in water, only 3% of this is freshwater and of this, only 1% is fit for human consumption.
+Although most of the earth is covered in water, only 3% of this is freshwater and only 1% is fit for human consumption.
 As the world's population increases and more countries become industrialised, we continue to consume drinking water faster than the natural water cycle takes to refill our lakes, rivers and reservoirs.
 The increasing effect of climate change is already making treated freshwater a finite resource in some parts of the developed world and continues to impact on UK water reserves.
 Continued access to supplies that are fit for human consumption require investment in water-saving measures and efficient resource management.
 There is also a substantial carbon footprint associated with the supply of water and treatment of waste water.

 150litres of water per day is used by the average person in the UK.
 Once you factor in water footprint, this could rise to 5,000 litres.